Remunerations & Nominations Committee Terms of Reference

 In addition to the members, it is expected the Chief Executive,the Director of Finance and Head of Corporate Services and the Human Resources Business Partner shall normally attend meetings of the Committee.
 Other Executive Directors or NHSCFA staff may be invited to attend for specific items.

 Neither the Chief Executive nor any Executive Director shall be present during discussions in relation to their own remuneration, performance and terms of service.

 The Committee shall meet virtually as required but no less than twice in a financial year.
 Additional meetings can be called as required by the Chair of the Committee.
 Face to face meetings will be held when specifically proposed by the Chair and agreed by members.

 Remuneration and Terms of Service: The committee shall

 In line with the NHS Executive Senior Manager (ESM) Pay Framework and other relevant guidance issued by the Department of Health & Social Care (DHSC), determine the remuneration and other contractual arrangements for the Chief Executive and Executive Directors.
 This should ensure that they are fairly rewarded and their terms of service are competitive and value for money.

-In line with current Pay Framework guidance, the Committee should approve prior to submission to the DHSC Remuneration Committee, the remuneration and contractual arrangements for other senior manager posts evaluated under Agenda for Change and attracting a salary over £100k including recruitment and retention or additional responsibilities allowance.
+In line with current Pay Framework guidance, approve prior to submission to the DHSC Remuneration Committee, the remuneration and contractual arrangements for other senior manager posts evaluated under Agenda for Change which attract a salary over £100k.
+Such sum will include recruitment and retention or additional responsibilities allowance.
 This applies to permanent, fixed term and interim appointments.
 The Committee will also review annually all salaries over £100k including those posts which are taken above £100k by the application of recruitment and retention premia.

 For the avoidance of doubt, the Committee should seek prior approval via a business case from the DHSC Remuneration Committee for: